 Of the plants recorded on the Gold Coast, over 100 are listed as threatened species.
 This means they are at risk of becoming extinct.

 We have identified 100 of our local native plants as priority species for conservation.
+To view the full list of plants and animals, visit our priority species web page.
 There are also more than 150 species that have been identified as city-wide significant species.
 To learn more, download our City-wide significant plants of the Gold Coast booklet(PDF, 2MB).